DeAnzaCPC/ProblemBank/Templates and VS Code snippets/README.md

-# VS Code Competitive Programming Templates
+# Adding vscode snippets

+Using tools like https://snippet-generator.app/ to create snippets is highly recommended.

+1. Click on the Settings cog on the bottom left.
-Copy-paste into user snippets for the language.
+2. Copy-paste into user snippets for the language.

-In settings.json add:
+3. In settings.json add:

-"editor.snippetSuggestions": "top"
+`"editor.snippetSuggestions": "top"`
 or in settings search "snippet" and change Snippet Suggestions to "top"

 # How to include <bits/stdc++.h>